James Anderson. In memorandum of Edan John Barnett

 The sun started to come down and he went and got himself another beer, came back out to see if he could fire her up, try and get her in the mood but she was gone, and so he sat back in the chair and drank, could hear the tv from somewhere deep in the house, suddenly felt a little lonely and for the first time that he could remember, frightened.
 But what did he have to be frightened about?
 After all, he had everything that he needed, didn’t he?

 He lit another cigarette and drank some more and saw that he was sitting in the dark, thought about finding her in the house, but sensed her mood and thought better of it, looked back out at the yard and the fence that was falling apart, listened for the sounds of the neighbours, heard other televisions in other houses, the faint sound of voices in the night and wondered about them: the other property owners, then went and got himself another beer.
-Realised that he hadn’t eaten, and wondered what she had done for food.
-He finished the bottle, and, nearly drunk, stumbled back into the house, but it was dark and he couldn’t see a thing.
+Realized that he hadn’t eaten and wondered what she had done for food.
+He finished the bottle, and, nearly drunk, stumbled back into the house, but it was dark, and he couldn’t see a thing.

 ‘Babe?’

-He could hear the tv on, then turned the kitchen light on, realised that he would have to get something delivered, called up a pizza delivery, hung up the phone and put it down, wondered what it was that he was so glum about.
+He could hear the tv on, then turned the kitchen light on, realized that he would have to get something delivered, called up a pizza delivery, hung up the phone and put it down, wondered what it was that he was so glum about.

 Within minutes, the pizza had arrived, and he paid for it and found her in the dark, sitting in one of the rooms (their rooms), then turned the light on and put it on the floor, opened the box - piping hot pizza inside.